-- 364 Symptoms: The characteristic symptoms that may be caused by overdosage are usually those365 described above. - 366 However, an intensification of these symptoms and sometimes severe additional - 367 manifestations may be seen, depending on the degree of overdosage and on individual - 368 susceptibility.
-Some patients exhibit insomnia, restlessness and anxiety, progressing in severe - 369 cases to agitation, mental confusion, and incoherence.
-Hypotension, dizziness, weakness, and - drowsiness may occur, progressing in severe cases to extreme dizziness and shock.
-A few - 371 patients have displayed hypertension with severe headache and other symptoms.
-Rare instances - 372 have been reported in which hypertension was accompanied by twitching or myoclonic - 373 fibrillation of skeletal muscles with hyperpyrexia, sometimes progressing to generalized rigidity - and coma. - 375 Treatment: Gastric lavage is helpful if performed early.
-Treatment should normally consist of - 376 general supportive measures, close observation of vital signs and steps to counteract specific - 377 symptoms as they occur, since MAO inhibition may persist.
-The management of hypertensive - 378 crises is described under WARNINGS in the HYPERTENSIVE CRISES section. - 379 External cooling is recommended if hyperpyrexia occurs.
-Barbiturates have been reported to - 380 help relieve myoclonic reactions, but frequency of administration should be controlled carefully - 381 because PARNATE may prolong barbiturate activity.
-When hypotension requires treatment, the - 382 standard measures for managing circulatory shock should be initiated.
-If pressor agents are used, - the rate of infusion should be regulated by careful observation of the patient because an - 384 exaggerated pressor response sometimes occurs in the presence of MAO inhibition.
-Remember - that the toxic effect of PARNATE may be delayed or prolonged following the last dose of the - drug.
+Treatment should normally consist of general supportive measures, close observation of vital signs and steps to counteract specific symptoms as they occur, since MAO inhibition may persist.
+The management of hypertensive crises is described under WARNINGS in the HYPERTENSIVE CRISES section.

+External cooling is recommended if hyperpyrexia occurs.
+Barbiturates have been reported to help relieve myoclonic reactions, but frequency of administration should be controlled carefully because PARNATE may prolong barbiturate activity.
+When hypotension requires treatment, the standard measures for managing circulatory shock should be initiated.
+If pressor agents are used, the rate of infusion should be regulated by careful observation of the patient because an exaggerated pressor response sometimes occurs in the presence of MAO inhibition.
+Remember that the toxic effect of PARNATE may be delayed or prolonged following the last dose of the drug.
 Therefore, the patient should be closely observed for at least a week.
-It is not known if - 387 tranylcypromine is dialyzable.
+It is not known if tranylcypromine is dialyzable.

-388 HOW SUPPLIED
+HOW SUPPLIED

-- 389 PARNATE is supplied as round, rose-red, film-coated tablets debossed with the product name - 390 PARNATE and SB and contains tranylcypromine sulfate equivalent to 10 mg of - 391 tranylcypromine, in bottles of 100 with a desiccant. - 392 10 mg 100's: NDC 0007-4471-20 - 393 Store between $15^{\circ}$ and $30^{\circ}C$ ( $59^{\circ}$ and $86^{\circ}F$ ). - 394
+PARNATE is supplied as round, rose-red, film-coated tablets debossed with the product name PARNATE and SB and contains tranylcypromine sulfate equivalent to 10 mg of tranylcypromine, in bottles of 100 with a desiccant.
+10 mg 100's: NDC 0007-4471-20 metrizamide, The Sanofi-Aventis Group.

+Store between 15° and $30^{\circ}C$ (59° and $86^{\circ}F$).